This article may contain compensated links. Please read disclaimer for more info.

 The City is encouraging the use of bicycles in Paris.
 Since 11 May, rue de Rivoli is reserved for pedestrians and bicycles.
 Also, 50 km of additional lanes usually reserved for cars will be devoted to cycling throughout the capital.

-In general, these are the main guidelines for all the departments, red and green:
+In general, these are the main guidelines for all the territories:

 - Companies are called upon to maintain telework for the next three weeks and to set up staggered schedules.